rmloveland/edwin-restclient/README.md

 The included `scsh` script `json-escape.scm` is used to add the necessary escape characters to JSON strings before sending them to `scurl`.
 If you're using other data formats, you'll need to use the right tool to ensure that those strings are being escaped properly as well (XML, for example).

-### Finally, Edwin integration
+### Where's the Edwin integration?

-These tools are used in Edwin like so: You navigate to a JSON file you want to send to the server.
-Issue the Edwin command `mark-whole-buffer` to mark the entire file as the current region, and then call Edwin's `shell-command-on-region` with the script `json-escape.scm` (using a handy shell alias like `json-esc`).
-A temporary buffer pops up with the JSON modified to include the necessary escape characters.
+These tools are used in Edwin like so:

+1. Navigate to a JSON file you want to send to the server.

+2. Issue the Edwin command `mark-whole-buffer` to mark the entire file as the current region, and then call Edwin's `shell-command-on-region` with the script `json-escape.scm` (using a handy shell alias like `json-esc`).
+A temporary buffer named `"*REST client output"` pops up with the JSON modified to include the necessary escape characters.
+Change to that buffer.
+Now you're sitting in a temporary Edwin buffer, with data ready to send to the API server.
+(This is where Edwin, and the file `restclient.scm`, come in.)

-Now you're sitting in a temporary Edwin buffer full of the right data and it's ready to send to the API server.
-This is where Edwin, and the file `restclient.scm`, come in.
-Once again, you need to mark the region you want to send to the API, and then call the interactive Edwin command `api-send-region` (defined in `restclient.scm`).
+4. Once again, you need to mark the region you want to send to the API, and call the interactive Edwin command `api-send-region`.
 It asks what _PATH+PARAMS_ you'd like to add to the _BASE-URL_, as well as what _HTTP-VERB_ you'd like to use (`PUT`, `POST`, etc.).
 It uses `scurl` to make the API call, and pops up a new buffer with the output of the call.

+It's much more laborious to describe the steps involved than it is to actually perform them.
+Especially if you're an experienced Emacs/Edwin user.

 This is a work in progress.
 Currently, it's targeted at the APIs I use most in my daily work at AppNexus.
 However, much of the code is very general, and I'd like it to evolve into a general HTTP client interface for Edwin.